adnan007d/iit-bombay-LMS-backend/README.md

 This is the backend for the library management system (It can take upto 1 minute to start the server as its running on a free service) https://iit-bombay-lms-backend.onrender.com

+## Local Build

+Copy .env.example to .env and fill with the required env variables (database config, jwt token etc)